FelipeSulser/Computational-Intelligence-Lab---ETHZ/readme.txt

  1) Put everything together (put the zip file with the code with the dataset together)

+ For example, if the zip is unzipped into the folder /user/myuser/cilproject
+ then:

+ Import the test set images:
- For example, if the zip is unzipped into the folder /user/myuser/cilproject then, there needs to be a folder called training with the training dataset at /user/myuser/cilproject/training and then another one called 'test_set_images' with the images to predict at /user/myuser/cilproject/test_set_images
+ 	There needs to be a folder called "training" with the training dataset at /user/myuser/cilproject/training

+ Import the prediction set images:
+	Add the folder 'test_set_images' with the images to predict at /user/myuser/cilproject/test_set_images

  2) Open a terminal and go to /user/myuser/cilproject